-Whistleblower offers to speak to Republicans as Trump pushes to unmask
+Whistleblower offers Republicans testimony as Trump pushes to unmask

 A White House summary of a phone call between Trump and Ukraine President Volodymyr Zelenskiy showed Trump asking his Ukrainian counterpart to investigate the Bidens.

-Adam Schiff, the Democratic Intelligence Committee chairman, said last month that the whistleblower’s testimony might not be necessary.
+Democrat Adam Schiff, the House Intelligence Committee chairman, said last month that the whistleblower’s testimony might not be necessary.

 The whistleblower initially offered to answer questions in writing if submitted by the House Intelligence Committee as a whole.